To EUSP instructors and campus representatives:

 The Teaching Guidelines document can be downloaded by clicking here.

-This information is an addendum to the process that you are already been following in registering, advising, and orienting students to the class as well as teaching the courses.
+This information is an addendum to the process that you have already been following in registering, advising, and orienting students to the class as well as teaching the courses.
 Where these policies do not conflict with the process presently followed, that process will be unchanged.
 Every effort has been made to ensure that the following changes streamline and reduce the work load of all, but especially of the campus representatives.

 - Campus representatives are crucial in advising and registering students on their campus in the institutional equivalent courses of the EUSP online courses.
-They will continue to establish these institutional equivalent courses prior to advance registration and forward the first and last names, student numbers and email addresses (the " content information ") of the students who register to the EUSP online course administrator (currently Heather Mbaye at firstname.lastname@example.org) periodically as the registration procedure unfolds.
+They will continue to establish these institutional equivalent courses prior to advance registration and forward the first and last names, student numbers and email addresses (the " content information ") of the students who register to the EUSP online course administrator (currently Michael Baun at email@example.com) periodically as the registration procedure unfolds.
 The latter will request these periodically but typically not more than three times during the registration process.

 - Course equivalents should be set at a limit of "0" students so students will have to talk to the campus representative before getting permission to register.
 This is necessary to control the number of students admitted into the course (so it does not get too large).
 The EU online course representative will periodically notify the campus reps of the ongoing enrollment numbers.
 Until such time as such notification occurs, it can be assumed that plenty of seats remain in the online courses for which registration is currently taking place.

 - During the period of late registration, when most student registrations occur, it is important that the campus representatives send the contact information on students to the EUSP online course administrator so these can be kept up to date and forwarded to the instructors of the course